NCAA Softball Recruiting Rules and Calendar: When Can Softball Coaches Talk to You?

 The NCAA established its rules to protect elite athletes from getting bombarded with coach communications.
 Over time, early recruiting has become more and more popular in softball—and sports in general—as coaches and athletes have found ways to establish contact well before the timeline set forth by the NCAA softball recruiting rules.

-To slow down the recruiting process, the NCAA recently released a new set of rules, effective April 25, 2018, for Division 1 schools.
-Softball and lacrosse now have the strictest rules around early recruiting, preventing D1 coaches from communicating with recruits, their parents, their current coaches or any other third-party about their recruiting before September 1 of the athlete’s junior year of high school.
+To slow down early recruiting, the NCAA released a stricter set of rules for Division 1 softball coaches in 2018.
+These rules prevent D1 coaches from communicating with recruits, their parents, their current coaches or any other third-party about their recruiting before September 1 of the athlete’s junior year of high school.

 How do coaches contact softball players before the NCAA softball recruiting rules allow?